virtual-kubelet/virtual-kubelet/website/content/docs/usage.md

 -->
 {{< cli >}}

-## Inside a Kubernetes cluster {#inside-k8s}
+## On a Kubernetes cluster {#on-k8s}

-It's possible to run the Virtual Kubelet as a Kubernetes Pod inside a [Minikube](https://kubernetes.io/docs/setup/minikube/) or [Docker for Desktop](https://docs.docker.com/docker-for-windows/kubernetes/) Kubernetes cluster.
+It's possible to run the Virtual Kubelet as a Kubernetes Pod in a [Minikube](https://kubernetes.io/docs/setup/minikube/) or [Docker for Desktop](https://docs.docker.com/docker-for-windows/kubernetes/) Kubernetes cluster.

 > At this time, automation of this deployment is supported only for the [`mock`](https://github.com/virtual-kubelet/virtual-kubelet/tree/master/cmd/virtual-kubelet/internal/provider/mock) provider.